blbynum/load_profiles/README.md

 4. (Optional) Create more profiles by repeating steps 1-3, replacing "main" with a name of your choice.

 # List Profiles
-To list all currently-loaded profiles, run `loadprofs -l` or `loadprofs --list`
+To list all currently-loaded profiles, run `loadprofs list`.`

 # Editing Profiles
-Once loaded, an alias is created for editing each profile, based on it's name.
-The format for this alias is vp_{name}.
-For instance, if your profile file is called .audio_profile, the alias for editing is will be vp_audio.
-The "vp" stands for "vim profile".
+1. Edit a profile using `loadprofs edit <profile>` (i.e. `loadprofs edit main`).
+This will open the profile in vim.
+2. Reload your bash profile with `source ~/.bash_profile`

+If you've never used vim, check out https://opensource.com/article/19/3/getting-started-vim for help.

+# Tips
+* Each command has a short command.
+For example, instead of running `loadprofs list`, you could run `loadprofs -l`.
+See `loadprofs help` for more.
+* You may find it helpful to set an alias for sourcing your bash profile, such as `alias src="source $HOME/.bash_profile"`"